mikrono/tModLoaderWiki_kr_ko/Intermediate-Recipes.md

 	RecipeGroup.RegisterGroup("SummonersAssociation:MagicMirrors", group);
 }
 ```
-As seen above, first we construct the group, then we call RegisterGroup with the desired name.
-As a convention, please use "ModName:GroupName".
-As a note, `Language.GetTextValue("LegacyMisc.37")` is just the word "any" in the selected language and requires writing `using Terraria.Localization;` at the top of your code.
-The syntax here is a little difficult for newcomers, so please follow it exactly.
-Note: use `ModContent.ItemType<ItemName>()` instead of `ItemID.ItemName` for ModItems.
+As seen above, first we construct the group, then we call `RecipeGroup.RegisterGroup` with the desired name.
+As a convention, please use "`ModName:GroupName`.
+As a note, `Language.GetTextValue("LegacyMisc.37")` is just the word "Any" in the selected language and requires the `Terraria.Localization` using directive at the top of your code.
+The syntax here is a little difficult for newcomers (as it makes use of [lambda expressions](https://docs.microsoft.com/en-us/dotnet/csharp/language-reference/operators/lambda-expressions)), so please follow it exactly.

+As a note: use `ModContent.ItemType<YourModItem>()` instead of `ItemID.ItemName` for `ModItem`s.

-Next, we need to use the RecipeGroup.
-We do this just like with vanilla RecipeGroups, except our RecipeGroup's name will be different:
+Next, we need to use the `RecipeGroup` instance.
+We do this just like with vanilla recipe groups, except our recipe group's name will be different:
 ```csharp
 recipe.AddRecipeGroup("SummonersAssociation:MagicMirrors");
 ```